Fed's Yellen sees gradual rate hikes starting this year

 "It turned out to be pretty much a replay" of last week's Fed statement, said Alfonso Esparza, senior currency Strategist at Oanda in Toronto.
 "They’re waiting for the data," he said in reference to Fed policymakers.

-With labour markets looking set to improve further, and one-time downward pressure on inflation likely to dissipate, a "modest" rate rise would be unlikely to put a halt to jobs growth, Yellen said.
-At the same time, she said, raising rates too fast could undercut an economy that has for years been labouring against lingering headwinds from the severe recession.
+With labor markets looking set to improve further, and one-time downward pressure on inflation likely to dissipate, a "modest" rate rise would be unlikely to put a halt to jobs growth, Yellen said.
+At the same time, she said, raising rates too fast could undercut an economy that has for years been laboring against lingering headwinds from the severe recession.

 CAUTIOUS APPROACH